 The G-Class is unique in the Mercedes-Benz lineup in that around half of the sales are high-performance models built by Mercedes-AMG.

-Here we see some prototypes for the redesigned G63 testing in the extreme colds of northern Sweden during the winter.
+Here we see some prototypes for the redesigned G63.
 We know they are the AMG model because of their uprated wheels and brakes.
 They also feature extra-large openings in the lower part of their front bumper, just like on the current model.

 2019 Mercedes-AMG G63 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo